7 warning signs your brand needs a refresh

 It’s often only when we step back and look at things with fresh eyes – that the problems become clear.
 And once you know your problem, you’re one step closer to a solution.

-If you’ve landed on this blog, chances are you’ve a feeling that your challenges might be related to your brand.
+If you’ve landed on this blog, chances are you’ve a feeling that your challenges might be related to your brand and you may require a brand refresh.
 So, we’ve pulled together an easy checklist of seven warning signs to be on the lookout for.

 1. Your brand isn’t as professional as competitors